Mussels in white wine with samphire

-Mussels in white wine are a true classic from Dutch and Belgian cuisine, but with the addition of crispy samphire, this dish gets a surprising, briny twist.
+Mussels in white wine are a true classic in Dutch and Belgian cuisine, but with the addition of crispy samphire, this dish gets a surprising, briny twist.

-TIP: Add a knob of butter at the end to make the mussel broth creamier.
+TIP: Add a knob of butter in step 4 to make the mussel broth creamier.

-Take a large cooking pot and prepare the mussels in two batches, or use two pots.
+In a large cooking pot, prepare the mussels in two batches, or if possible, use two pots.

 Wash the mussels and remove any broken ones.